You are on our United Kingdom site

 Currently, there is not an outright ban on the practice of fire and rehire or fire and replace.
 However, using this method to change terms and conditions of employment is considered a last resort and is usually a higher risk strategy given the ability for employment tribunals to increase awards (such as a protective award) for an employer’s failure to comply with the Code of Practice on dismissal and re-engagement (following the Code coming into force in July 2024).

 The Government stated previously that it wanted to introduce reforms to the law to abolish ‘fire and rehire’ and ‘fire and replace’.
-Although not quite an outright ban, the Employment Rights Bill inserts new provisions that significantly reduce the ability of employers to impose changes to contracts through fire and rehire or fire and replace.
-The Employment Rights Bill will make a dismissal automatically unfair if the reason or principal reason for the dismissal is:
+Although not quite an outright ban, the ERA 2025 inserts new provisions that significantly reduce the ability of employers to impose changes to contracts through fire and rehire or fire and replace.

 A ‘restricted variation’ includes a variation: